coderamen666/srd-v3.5-md/spells/magic-overview.md

 unless you have enough XP to spare.
 However, you may, on gaining enough XP to attain a new level, use those XP for casting a spell rather than keeping them and advancing a level.
-The XP are treated just like a material component---expended when you cast the spell, whether or not the casting succeeds.
+The XP are treated just like a material component—expended when you cast the spell, whether or not the casting succeeds.

 ### Casting Time